Life insurance with pre-existing medical conditions

 Can a life insurance company cancel your policy if you get sick?

 As long as you supply full and accurate information in your original application, and pay your premiums when due, your life insurance cover will remain in force for the duration of your policy.
 If you’ve provided inaccurate information, an insurer has the right to invalidate your policy.

 Can I get life cover if a medical condition runs in my family?

-You’ll be asked about any family illnesses when you make your life insurance application, depending on the nature of the condition your acceptance terms may be affected.
+You’ll be asked about any family illnesses when you make your life insurance application.
+Your acceptance terms may be affected by the nature of the condition.